Human-100/-infra-workflow-setup/README.md

 1. Create two repositories on GitHub:
    - One for the frontend
    - One for the backend
+   - **If you don’t have a project right now, I have already provided a dummy React frontend and a basic Node backend API source code in this repo.
+You can use them to test out this infrastructure as well.**

 2. Upload your respective source code files to these repositories, ensuring that you exclude the node_modules directory by adding a .gitignore file.